Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 **Attention**: every action in the action substate of a specific state has as automatic input its value substate ( this could generate a name conflict if an input has the same identifier of an attribute of its value substate)

+Inputs can be accessed from requires and effects

 ## Triggers
-A trigger is a body of statementes than when evalueted true will launch the corresponding effects
+A trigger is a body of statementes than when evalueated true will launch the corresponding effects

 ```
-trigger
+trigger <trigger event> [<params>]
 {
   <statements>
 }
 ```

-possible triggers are:
+possible triggers events are:
 - `movement <movement>`
 - `<state>.action` ( < state > can not be in input )
-- `specific lambda function that returns a boolean`
 - `callable`
 - `change <state>.value`
 - `<state>.<action>.<phase>`

+the inputs accessible from the trigger body depend on the specified trigger event, every event should define which attributes it allows access

+### Placeable Movement Events
+### State Action Events
+### State Attribute Events

 ### Callable
 callable is a specialized trigger that allows action to be called in other state actions with the following syntax: